 Best Lake Macquarie swimming spots with kids

-Its enormous lake (four times the size of Sydney Harbour), meandering waterways and 32 kilometres of coastline provide many a dazzling patrolled beach, long stretches of sand dunes, intricate networks of sea caves and secret bays that the locals love.
+The ever impressive Lake Macquarie (which is four times the size of Sydney Harbour), meandering waterways and 32 kilometres of pristine coastline provides many a dazzling patrolled beach, long stretches of sand dunes, intricate networks of sea caves and secret bays that the locals love.

 1. Catherine Hill Bay

 Catherine Hill Bay, one of our favourite haunts in the Lake Macquarie region, is a town that is gloriously frozen in time.
 The State-Heritage-listed historic mining village, overlooking the Pacific Ocean, is the oldest continuous settlement in the area.
 Along with wildflower dotted bushland and a gorgeous stretch of beach renowned for swimming and surfing, you’ll find the remnants of rusted machinery and a rickety historic timber coal loading dock, sadly damaged by the bushfires in 2018.
 The kids and I love exploring the area around the rusting remnants of the old dock and making up stories about its history – a necessity given I am completely clueless to the realities of it.

 A hidden gem located down a windy dirt road between Blacksmiths and Belmont, this white sand beach is one of Lake Macquarie’s best kept secrets.
 Perfect for paddle boarding, paddling in clear waters or lazing on the sand, this hidden, dog friendly spot is fab for families.

 3. Caves Beach, Swansea